onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We must perfect the game of life

-This religion is the detoxification of the western project from its disfunction and corruption

 Cancer is the breakdown of multicellular integration

 Use the NPC meme where someone is installing new mental OS and how we should do that culturally

-The end of history is not liberal democracy - it is god

 We are more justifying than rational - we are motivated reasoners

-Justification comes from justice

 All reasoning is motivated
 Motivation is energised by particular values

-Disney as a service - participating in the programming of the culture for the next generation

-Revelation as a Service

-IRS as a Service
 “Consciousness is like fame in the brain” - daniel denett Ala global workspace theory